-3. Remedies for Complainants.
-As part of the sanctioning process, the Dean of Students, or designee, may require that existing interim remedies stay in place for a prescribed period of time.
-In consultations with the Title IX Coordinator and the Director of SARP, the Dean of Students may also impose new remedies or administrative actions such as stay-away orders, housing placement, or academic accommodations based upon the investigation and resolution of the case.
+Remedies for Complainants.
+As part of the sanctioning process, the Dean of Students, or designee, may require that existing supportive measures stay in place for a prescribed period of time.
+In consultations with the Title IX Coordinator and the Director of SARP, the Dean of

+Students may also impose new supportive measures or administrative actions such as stayaway orders, housing placement, or academic accommodations based upon the investigation and resolution of the case.